-5.39.10 The President's Commission on the Status of Women shall promote an environment free of gender-based discrimination by establishing an agenda around issues that concern women at the university and recommending to the President strategies to enhance or change existing policies and programs at URI.
+5.39.10 The President's Commission on the Status of Women shall promote an environment free of genderbased discrimination by establishing an agenda around issues that concern women at the university and recommending to the President strategies to enhance or change existing policies and programs at URI.
 To accomplish its mission, the Commission shall work with members of the university community and in collaboration with organizations and structures within the University of Rhode Island.
+The Commission shall submit recommendations to the President and the Chief Diversity Officer.

-5.39.11 The membership shall be appointed by the President and shall comprise approximately twenty-five individuals who represent a variety of faculty, staff, administration and student perspectives on the status of women at URI.
+5.39.11 The membership shall be appointed by the President in consultation with the Chief Diversity Officer to staggered three-year terms.
+Members shall represent a variety of faculty, staff, administration and student perspectives on the status of women at URI.
+Administrative Report September 2015